StavrosNik4/MALBot/README.md

 ## Logging

 MALBot provides server logging to check which servers use it.
 It logs in 2 files, `joined_servers.txt` and `left_servers.txt`.
-The format is the same for each file.
+The format is the same for each file. <br>
 Format:
 ```
 DAY/MONTH/YEAR at HOUR:MINUTE:SECOND - SERVER_NAME (ID: SERVER_ID)